 -

-Wipe contacts with a soft, dry cloth or a cotton swab dipped in alcohol.
+Wipe charging pins with a soft, dry cloth

 -